-The Women’s Elon in Entertainment Empire (WEEE) seeks to serve as a key support and networking group for Elon alumni working in the entertainment industry in Los Angeles and Elon undergraduates seeking a career in the entertainment industry in Los Angeles and operates according to three core tenets.
+Women of the Elon Entertainment Empire (WEEE) seeks to serve as a key support and networking group for Elon alumnae working in the entertainment industry in Los Angeles and Elon undergraduates seeking a career in the entertainment industry in Los Angeles and operates according to three core tenets.

-We, as a collective, are building a space to sponsor, coach and mentor, to support and to accelerate both female students and alumni.
+We, as a collective, are building a space to sponsor, coach and mentor, to support and to accelerate both female students and alumnae.

 For more information about the initiatives’s programming and events, email womenoftheEEE@gmail.com.

 Elizabeth Baldridge is a lawyer at the firm of Jassy Vick Carolan LLP.
 Her practice focuses on media and First Amendment law, and she frequently advises newspapers, digital media companies and television production companies.
 She is also involved in public records work and litigates the right of access to public records in California.
 Before joining Jassy Vick Carolan, she practiced law at an Am Law 100 firm, clerked for a federal judge, and received her law degree from University of California, Berkeley, School of Law.
 While at Berkeley, she was a Fellow of the Berkeley Center for Law and Technology.